-This document builds on methods and guidance provided by the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines) and it replaces Chapter 4 (except Section 4.3 on projects) of the GPG-LULUCF.
+This supplementary methods and good practice guidance document builds on methods and guidance provided by the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines) and it replaces Chapter 4 (except Section 4.3 on projects) of the GPG-LULUCF.
 The structure and general content of Chapter 4 of the GPG-LULUCF have been maintained wherever possible for reasons of consistency.